blairgao/MiniRTC/README.md

 # MiniRTC

 Share a link, start talking.
-MiniRTC is a 1:1 browser-based video call product — audio and video flow directly peer-to-peer.
-The server only handles signaling.
+MiniRTC is a 1:1 browser-based video call product.

-*First load after idle may take up to 60 seconds while Render cold-starts the backend.
+> First load after idle may take up to 60 seconds while Render cold-starts the backend.

+**Docs:** [DESIGN.md](DESIGN.md) (architecture, API, call flow) · [DECISIONS.md](DECISIONS.md) (tradeoffs, scaling, cost model)

 ---

 ## What it does

-- Create a room → share the URL
+- Create a room → share the Room ID
 - Two people join the same room → call starts automatically
-- Audio required, video optional
+- Audio and video are on by default
 - No accounts, no installs, no plugins

 **Call controls:** Mute/Unmute · Camera on/off · Leave